autolab-fi/metropolia-esp32/lessons/module_2/headlights.md

 Learn about GPIO.

 ## Introduction
-In this lesson, you will learn about a basic concept for microcontrollers - GPIO, and explore how it works using LEDs installed on the robot!
+In this lesson, you will learn about a basic concept for microcontrollers - GPIO, and explore how it works using LEDs installed on the rover!

 ## Theory
 ### What is GPIO?